The Birth of an Occupation: Professional Nursing in the Era of Public Health

 Economics of Foster Care

-(with Joseph Doyle, Max Gross, and Brian Jacob)
+Journal of Economic Perspectives, 2022 (with Joseph Doyle, Max Gross, and Brian Jacob)

 Journal of Economic Perspectives, Vol. 36, No. 2, pp. 223-246.
 2022.
 Link.